Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/16-video-indexer.md

 3. Wait while additional files are installed to support the C# code projects in the repo.

-## Upload a video to Video Analyzer
+## Task 2: Upload a video to Video Analyzer

 First, you'll need to sign into the Video Analyzer portal and upload a video.